param-dandekar/rime/README.md

-# RIME --- RISC Microprocessor Emulator
+# RIME

-RIME is an emulator for an 8-bit microprocessor.
+RIME (RISC Microprocessor Emulator) is an emulator for an 8-bit microprocessor.

 # Processor Architecture